 6. Will My Nest Thermostat Function Without Wi-Fi?

-Yes, your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-At the same time, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.
+Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
+That being said, a lack of an internet connection means your Nest doesn’t have the ability to use the smart functions that most people enjoy.

-Nest has a locking feature that allows a user to stop any temperature adjustments outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.
+Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
+This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.

 If you want to lock your Nest: